 - Use domain-based email and run it through an independent service such as FastMail.
 I personally would not use Google, but that is your choice.

 - Remember, your email list is a community that cannot be taken away and cannot be banned.
 These kinds of considerations are likely not applicable to most of us, but I have dealt with some people who are discussing things where the idea of censorship is real.
 Mailchimp, in fact, recently came out and started banning accounts.
 This is a risk of having your email list hosted on an external service.
 So, perhaps an option is to use something like FluentCRM to host your list in-house.
-See my article on running your email list from inside WordPress.

 - Have a self-hosted blog.
 Yep, no surprise here.
 But, if you’re reliant on an outside service like Youtube, you are reliant.
 On your own blog, that’s your’s.
 Now, for embedded video content, you should back up your videos and perhaps cross-post to other providers so you’re not reliant exclusively on any one service.